 Please check the Tariff page to see prices. These change throughout the year and range from £470 to £1,890 per week 

 Walls are painted in shades of chalky white and grey to reflect St Ives wonderful light, which bounces around the house from the east-facing front in the morning to the west-facing rear in the afternoon.

 The kitchen cupboards are made from the original wooden doors of the cottage and there are tiny paw prints in kitchen tiles made before the clay was fired.
 Ripping out those bits out seemed too heavy handed, so while there are all mod cons including dishwasher and washing machine, the history of the house is still intact and it's extremely practical for families with children and pets.

 - The South West Coastal path goes right past the door.

 - A few seconds to the right is the harbour with its cafes, shops, pubs and pale gold sandy beach.

-- Five minutes to the left: Porthgwidden beach, with its wonderful cafe.
-A great spot for swimming.
+- Five minutes to the left: Porthgwidden beach, with its wonderful cafe and views to Godrevy lighthouse.
+Great for swimming.

 - Well-equipped kitchen, cosy breakfast room, seats eight

 - Porch with stable doors facing the quiet street outside and the sea